GonzaloSS/GameCRUDw-RESTXQ/README.md

 - localhost:8984/updategame
 - localhost:8984/addgames

-Anyways, the are a lot of links but they are used for a crosspoint with the XML to do the CRUD like /game/add or something.
+Anyways, there are a lot of links but they are used for a crosspoint with the XML to do the CRUD like /game/add or something.

 ## So that's all, hope you like this project and see you on the next project!!!!